 Do you hit that fast food drive through?
 Driving to work each day, I can admit that I end up at Starbucks getting my beloved turkey bacon and egg white sandwich.
 Add the coffee, and I have a nice Starbucks tab each month.
 Needless to say, working from home has been a money saver.
 These make ahead healthy breakfast sandwiches will save you the expense.
 In my opinion, they also taste better!

-How to Make Healthy Breakfast Sandwiches Ahead
+How to Make Breakfast Sandwiches Ahead

 Now, before you run off like, “Krysten, I’ve tried those frozen breakfast sandwiches and the cheese sticks to the paper towel and the egg is always still frozen.
 I nearly broke my teeth eating the English muffin.”

-I know and that’s why I created my own.
+That’s why I created my own.
 I do not recommend you freeze these.
 Taking ANYTHING from a completely frozen state to piping hot is always recipe for shoe leather not actual food you’d like to eat.

 You can prep these make ahead healthy breakfast sandwiches at the beginning of the week.
 So, you have breakfast all week long.
 They take about 20 minutes to prep 6 sandwiches.

 Sandwiches will keep in the fridge for 5 days.
 This means you get through your week with a hot, protein rich breakfast every single work day.
 Sound good?